-Exhibit 3 plots actual historical asset class return and risk for the 19 years ending September 30, 2023.
+Exhibit 3 displays actual historical asset class return and risk for the 20 years ending September 30, 2024.

-Private equity reported the highest 19-year return followed by U.S. stocks.
-Compared to U.S. stocks, the weak returns for non-U.S. developed and emerging market stocks over the past 19 years stand out in Exhibit 3.
-The very poor performance for non-U.S. stocks came primarily after the Financial Crisis and is almost completely attributable to the absence of EPS growth in those markets, which is also reflected in the lack of GDP growth in foreign markets.
+Private equity, and US buyouts specifically, reported the highest 20-year return.
+Among public asset classes, US stocks had the highest return while non-US developed and emerging market stocks badly trailed over the past 20 years.
+The very poor performance for non-US stocks came primarily after the Financial Crisis and is almost completely attributable to the absence of EPS growth in those markets, which is also reflected in the lack of GDP growth in foreign markets.